-Sprinklers: We also like to keep our yard well watered.
-Fortunately we have a good sprinkler system that keeps the grass green and moist rather than dead and dry can be a big help, especially for the risk of wildfires.
+Sprinklers: We also think it’s important to keep a yard well watered whenever possible.
+A good sprinkler system that keeps the grass green and moist rather than dead and dry can be a big help, especially for the risk of wildfires.

-Fire Pumps: On a rural property, consider getting a fire pump to fight wildfires as they approach.
-See our guide to the best fire fighting pumps on the market today.
+Fire Pumps: People on a rural property might consider getting a fire pump to fight wildfires as they approach.
+See our review of the best fire fighting pumps on the market today.

 6. An Escape Plan

 Fire escape plans are compulsory in schools, malls and businesses.
 So why don’t you have one in your home?